-Gilkerson, N. (Forthcoming).
+Gilkerson, N. (2019).
 The Internet Asks: Why Are There No Science Shirts for Girls?
 Examining A Retailer’s Marketing Misstep and Public Relations Success.
 In Foss, K. (Ed.), Beyond Princess Culture: Gender and Children’s Marketing.
 Peter Lang.

 Gilkerson, N. (2019).
 The Lands’ End Content Marketing Debacle: A Cautionary Tale of a Retailer’s Inadvertent Foray into Polarized Politics.
 In B. Brunner & C. Hickerson (Eds.), Cases in Public Relations: Translating Ethics into Action.
 Oxford University Press.

 Swenson, R., Gilkerson, N., Anderson, F., Likely, F., & Ziviani, M. (2019).
 Insights from Industry Leaders: A Maturity Model for Strengthening Communication Measurement and Evaluation.
 International Journal of Strategic Communication, 13(1), 1-21.

 Gilkerson, N., Anderson, B., & Swenson, R. (2018).
 Work-Life Balance 2.0?
 An Examination of Social Media Management Practice and Agency Employee Coping Strategies in a 24/7 Social World.
 Public Relations Journal, 12(2).

 Wolburg, J., & Gilkerson, N. (2018).
 ‘The Ultimate Cliffhanger:’ Campaign strategies and extreme Drinking Rituals for Turning 21.
 Journal of Current Issues and Research in Advertising, 40(1), 20-35.